Sarah627/Java_miniatures/README.md

                 }
               }
         ```
-  - This kind of errors is logical or semantic errors, the code actually works fine but the code doesn't yield the right output.
+  - This kind of error is logical or semantic errors, the code actually works fine but the code doesn't yield the right output.

 - The `loop-Body` is the block of code which contains the statements to be repeated.